Automattic/camptix/readme.txt

 = 1.2 =
 * Added and API for payment methods
+* Enhanced logging around payments
+* UI cleanup in ticket questions
+* Invalidate attendees list shortcode when an attendee is changed
+* Improved admin columns in attendees, tickets and coupons
+* Added GBP currency to PayPal
 * Added a couple of language packs
 * Minor cleanups and bugfixes